-In terms of physical park development: Phase 1, items 2 and 3 (parking and washroom) have the highest priority, however, item 4 (picnic shelter) is significant.
-Items 3 and 4 address human comfort and could be considered health issues.
-Items 1 and 6 relate to environmental stewardship and include both short- and long-term strategies, environmental health and climate change adaptation.
-Item 6 relies on item 5 (fenced off-leash dog area) having been addressed.
+In terms of physical park development: Phase 1, items 2 and 3 (washroom and fenced off-leash dog field) have the highest priority, however, item 4 (picnic shelter) is significant.
+Items 2 addresses human comfort and could be considered a health issue.
+Items 1 and 5 relate to environmental stewardship and include both short- and long-term strategies, environmental health, and climate change adaptation.
+Item 5 relies on item 3 (fenced off-leash dog area) having been addressed.

 - 1. Complete the geotechnical investigation and topographical survey and prepare a stormwater/flood management plan that recognizes the goals of the 2020 Master Plan.
 The stormwater/flood management plan will be an important technical reference for short and long-term park development and land management.
-The advantage of completing this work as soon as possible is that it will inform further development, ensuring new development is well located and that stormwater management and environmental stewardship strategies are not compromised. - 2.
-Expand the parking lot to accommodate park users and mitigate concerns caused by their parking on neighbouring streets; this is a high priority item.
-Two parking options prepared by Westbrook Consulting for the 2020 Plan are identified in Section 7.2.1 Parking.
-The significant differences between the options are that Option 1 is fully contained on View Royal property and accommodates 22 vehicle stalls, while Option 2 maintains the current encroachment on neighbouring property and accommodates 30 vehicle stalls.
+The advantage of completing this work as soon as possible is that it will inform further development, ensuring new development is well located and that stormwater management and environmental stewardship strategies are not compromised. - Install a permanent washroom.
+With significantly increased park use in recent years, this is a critical and high priority amenity.
+See Section 7.2.2 Washroom.
+The temporary washroom in the park is appreciated but not suitable for permanent use.